 The prohibited transaction rules are set forth by the IRS to encourage the account holder to save for retirement.
 Additionally, the prohibited transaction rules prevent the IRA holder from taking advantage of the tax advantages presented to them.

 The Internal Revenue Code & ERISA does not describe what a Self-directed IRA or Solo 401(k) plan can invest in, only what it cannot invest in.
 Internal Revenue Code Sections 408 & 4975 prohibits Disqualified Persons from engaging in certain type of transactions.
-The purpose of these rules is to encourage the use of qualified retirement plans for accumulation of retirement savings and to prohibit those in control of the retirement account and from taking advantage of the tax benefits for their personal account.

 Who is a “Disqualified Person”?

 The IRS has restricted certain transactions between the Solo 401(k) Plan and a “disqualified person”.
 The rationale behind these rules was a congressional assumption that certain transactions between certain parties are inherently suspicious and should be disallowed.
 The definition of a “disqualified person” (Internal Revenue Code Section 4975(e)(2)) extends into a variety of related party scenarios, but generally includes the Solo 401(k) Plan Participant, any ancestors or lineal descendants of the Solo 401k Plan Participant, and entities in which the Solo 401(k) Plan Participant holds a controlling equity or management interest.
 In essence, under Code Section 4975, a “Disqualified Person” means:

 - A fiduciary (e.g., the Solo 401(k) Plan Participant, or person having authority over making Solo 401(k) Plan investments),